saldanaj97/iracing-schedule-data/README.md

 ## Roadmap

 This project is currently a work in progress.
-Soon we will add planned enhancements.
+Documentation will improve as time goes on.